uanderson/anymarket-sdk-java/README.md

 # Update
 This repository is no longer mantained.
-Please acess [ANYMARKET SDK repository](https://github.com/AnyMarket/anymarket-sdk-java).
+For an updated version, please access [ANYMARKET SDK repository](https://github.com/AnyMarket/anymarket-sdk-java).

-# anymarket-java-api
-AnyMarket API client for Java